teamkaidee/.dotfiles/python.md

 ## Pipenv

 * `pipenv` allows us to maintain isolated python environments.
-It operates by creating Pipfile (and Pipfile.lock) which contain project configurations and dependencies for that project.
+It operates by creating `Pipfile` (and `Pipfile.lock`) which contain project configurations and dependencies for that project.
 * This allows us to isolate the python packages of each repository.
-This is used in conjuction with our requirements.txt files in each repository.
+This is used in conjuction with our `requirements.txt` files in each repository.
-* Again, [their repository]((https://pipenv.readthedocs.io/en/latest/))'s readme has clear explanations on installation steps.
+* Again, [their official documentation]((https://pipenv.readthedocs.io/en/latest/)) has clear explanations on installation steps.
 Please follow from their readme to get it properly installed on your machine.
+* Some useful pages from the documentation also are
+    - [CLI Reference page](https://pipenv.pypa.io/en/latest/cli/) contains the available commands and what they're for
+    - [Workflows page](https://pipenv.pypa.io/en/latest/workflows/) shows steps to take for common scenarios
+    - [Specifiers page](https://pipenv.pypa.io/en/latest/specifiers/) explains how to specify things such as the package version or basically anything in `Pipfile` / `Pipfile.lock`

 ### Setting up pipenv in each repository

-* If the repository is new or has not been initialised with pipenv (does not have Pipfile and/or Pipfile.lock), run
+* If the repository already has a `Pipfile.lock`, which should be the case unless you're creating a new repository, run
     ```bash
+    pipenv sync
+    ```
+    - This will read the contents of `Pipfile.lock` and create a virtual environment based on it
+* If the repository is new or has not been initialised with pipenv (does not have `Pipfile` and/or `Pipfile.lock`), run
+    ```bash
     pipenv install --python <python version> -r dependencies/requirements-dev.txt
     ```
     - **Note that the <python version> here must be the current active python version set by pyenv.**
     - This is because pipenv can only use a python version that can be found on the $PATH.
-So even if you have the desired version installed, but it's not selected / activated by pyenv, it wouldn't be found.
+So even if you have the desired version installed, but it's not selected / activated by `pyenv`, it wouldn't be found.
     - Note that if you have Oh my zsh, you can simply use the `pipenv` plugin, which auto activates the virtual environment on entry to the repo.
 It also auto deactivates when you try to navigate out of the repository.
-(But not if u directly navigate into another repo that has pipfile)
+(But not if u directly navigate into another repo that has `Pipfile`)
-    - The `-r` flag tells pipenv to read the dependencies required from a requirements.txt file.
+    - The `-r` flag tells pipenv to read the dependencies required from a `requirements.txt` file.
 In most, if not all, repositories, this file is nested within the dependencies folder, and usually for local we have a `requirements-dev` file.
-    - The installation command will then create said python "virtual environment" and also register all the information in the aforementined pipfile.
+    - The installation command will then create said python "virtual environment" and also register all the information in the aforementined `Pipfile`.

-* If the repository already has a Pipfile.lock, run
+### Updating the virtual environment in each repository

+#### Adding packages

+* Sometimes new packages are needed in an existing repository
+* To install new dependencies, use the following command
     ```bash
-    pipenv sync
+    pipenv install <package_name>
     ```
-    - This will read the contents of Pipfile.lock and create a virtual environment based on it

-### Updating the virtual environment in each repository
+* Using `pipenv install` instead of `pip install` will ensure that the new package is added to the `Pipfile`
+* This command will also install all dependencies of the specified package

+#### Removing packages

-* Sometimes new packages are added to existing repositories
+* Sometimes packages are no longer required and need to be removed, simply run
-* When you see a change in Pipfile.lock upon checking out the latest version, you can simply run sync again to keep your environment up to date
     ```bash
-    pipenv sync
+    pipenv uninstall <package_name>
     ```
+* **This will remove the specified package only.
+Dependencies will still be in the virtual environment, but not in the `Pipfile` nor `Pipfile.lock`**

+#### Removing unused packages

+* This scenario commonly occurs from running `pipenv uninstall` to remove a package and leaving some dependency packages behind.
+Simply run
+    ```bash
+    pipenv clean
+    ```
+* This command will uninstall *all* packages and reinstall only those specified in `Pipfile.lock`

 ### Activating the virtual environment in each repository